pagkly/Zed/Investopedia3/Fixed Asset Turnover Ratio.md

 Fixed Asset Turnover Ratio
 ## What Is the Fixed Asset Turnover Ratio?

-The fixed asset [turnover ratio](https://www.investopedia.com/terms/t/turnoverratio.asp) (FAT) is, in general, used by analysts to measure operating performance.
-This efficiency ratio compares net sales (income statement) to fixed assets (balance sheet) and measures a company's ability to generate net sales from its fixed-asset investments, namely [property, plant, and equipment](https://www.investopedia.com/terms/p/ppe.asp) (PP&E).
+The fixed asset [[turnover ratio]](https://www.investopedia.com/terms/t/turnoverratio.asp) (FAT) is, in general, used by analysts to measure operating performance.
+This efficiency ratio compares net sales (income statement) to fixed assets (balance sheet) and measures a company's ability to generate net sales from its fixed-asset investments, namely [[property, plant, and equipment]](https://www.investopedia.com/terms/p/ppe.asp) (PP&E).

-The fixed asset balance is used as a net of accumulated [depreciation](https://www.investopedia.com/terms/d/depreciation.asp).
+The fixed asset balance is used as a net of accumulated [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp).
 A higher fixed asset turnover ratio indicates that a company has effectively used investments in fixed assets to generate sales.

 ### Key Takeaways